web-engineering/refactoring-movie-rental-ruby/README.md

 Refactoring Ruby Edition, Chapter 1
 ===============

-BEWARE of two errors in the first chapter of the book ...
+BEWARE of some syntax errors in the first chapter of the book!

 1)
 ==